HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Experiments

-\emph{WFLW}\cite{LABWFLW} dataset is a challenging one, which contains 7,500 faces for training and 2,500 faces for testing, based on WIDER Face\cite{yang2016wider} with 98 manually annotated landmarks.
+\emph{WFLW} dataset is a challenging one, which contains 7500 faces for training and 2500 faces for testing, based on WIDER Face\cite{yang2016wider} with 98 manually annotated landmarks.
 The faces in WFLW introduce large variations in pose, expression, and occlusion.
 The testing set is further divided into six subsets for a detailed evaluation, namely, pose (326 images), expression (314 images), illumination (698 images), make-up (206 images), occlusion (736 images) and blur (773 images).

-\emph{300W}\cite{300W} dataset provides 68 landmarks for each face, where the face images are collected from LFPW\cite{belhumeur2013localizing}, AFW\cite{zhu2012face}, HELEN\cite{le2012interactive}, XM2VTS\cite{messer1999xm2vtsdb} and IBUG.
+\emph{300W} dataset provides 68 landmarks for each face, where the face images are collected from LFPW\cite{belhumeur2013localizing}, AFW\cite{zhu2012face}, HELEN\cite{le2012interactive}, XM2VTS\cite{messer1999xm2vtsdb} and IBUG.
 Following the protocol used in \cite{zhu2012face}, all 3148 training images are from the training set of LFPW and HELEN, and the full set of AFW.
-The 689 testing images are from the testing set of LFPW and HELEN, and the full set of IBUG.
-The testing images are further divided into three sets: the test samples (554 images) from LFPW and HELEN as the common subset, the 135-image IBUG as the challenging subset, and the union of them as the full set.
+The 689 testing images are further divided into three sets: the test samples (554 images) from LFPW and HELEN as the common subset, the 135-image IBUG as the challenging subset, and the union of them as the full set.

-\emph{COFW}\cite{COFW} dataset consists of 1345 images for training and 507 faces for testing, where the face images have large variations and occlusions.
+\emph{COFW} dataset consists of 1345 images for training and 507 faces for testing, where the face images have large pose variations, heavy occlusion and expression variations.
 29 landmarks are provided for each face.